 name Salary

 A Pandas DataFrame in Python can also be accessed using rows.
-Here, we are using the index slicing technique to returns the required rows from it.
-Here, data[1:] returns all the records in a data structures from index 1 to n-1, and data[1:3] returns rows from index 1 to 3.
+Here, we are using the index slicing technique to return the required rows.
+Here, data[1:] returns all the records in a data structure from index 1 to n-1, and data[1:3] returns rows from index 1 to 3.

 ---Select all rows from 1 to N ---